My name is John Fletcher and I live in Leicester in the centre of England, UK. My main interests are music and sailing.

 I first started preparing music on an Archimedes computer using Philip’s Music Score software.
-I was an early user of Sibelius, a music software for producing good-looking music scores, and am now on Sibelius version 8 running on a 27″ iMac with twin screens.
+I was an early user of Sibelius, a music software for producing good-looking music scores, and am now on Sibelius Ultimate running on a 27″ iMac with twin screens.
 I bizarrely find it very satisfying producing scores and sound-files using this amazing software.

 Anyone who wishes to make suggestions for adding to the site can Contact Me.
 I welcome this as I want to make the site as comprehensive as possible.

 I was introduced to sailing at quite a late age (31) by my father-in-law.
 He phoned me one Thursday night to ask if I were available the following day to sail for the weekend.
 I turned up to find a two-masted sailing yacht nearly 50′ long.
 I had less than two hours to find out where everything was, and how to sail her, before ten other people arrived expecting me to answer all their queries.

 The organisation was called the London Sailing Project (or The Rona Trust), started in 1960 and still going strong today.
 Watch their 5 minute promotional video here:

 or read all about the fantastic work they do at their website: